FlowFuse/flowfuse/docs/install/docker/README.md

 The FlowFuse Application will be hosted on `http://forge.example.com`

-**Note** When testing locally you can add entries for each Node-RED instance to your `/etc/hosts` file but you must use the external IP address of the host machine, not the loopback address (`127.0.0.1`).
+**Note** At this moment FlowFuse platform is not capable to run on localhost.
+You must point your domain to the external IP address of the host machine, not the loopback address (`127.0.0.1`).

 Notes on how to setup DNS can be found [here](../dns-setup.md).